Angelos Poulis

 |---|---|

-| Oct 09, 2024 | Our paper Transformers in the Service of Description Logic-Based Contexts has been published at EKAW 2024. |
+| Oct 09, 2024 | Our paper Transformers in the Service of Description Logic-Based Contexts has been published at EKAW 2024.
+We evaluate transformer-based LMs on reasoning over expressive description logics. |

-| Sep 01, 2024 | Started my PhD in Computer Science at Boston University. |
+| Sep 01, 2024 | Started my PhD in Computer Science at Boston University! |

-| Mar 01, 2024 | Graduated from the National and Kapodistrian University of Athens. |
+| Mar 01, 2024 | Graduated from the National and Kapodistrian University of Athens! |